 Does my nanny get paid through my Dependent Care Account?

 No, you must finance your FSA up front.
 You’ll then pay your nanny via your personal bank account each pay period and submit pay stubs to your HR department for reimbursement.
 This procedure means you’ll need to know in advance how much in child care expenses you’ll accrue for the remainder of the year.
-A Dependent Care Account is a “use it or lose it” FSA, so if you hire a nanny late in the year, you may need to think twice about putting the full $5,000 into it.
+A Dependent Care Account is not “use it or lose it” FSA in 2021, so if you hire a nanny late in the year, you can still put the full $10,500 into it and roll over the unused balance into 2022.

 Can HomePay set up a Dependent Care Account for me?